zio/zio-logging/docs/slf4j1.md

 ---
-id: slf4j
+id: slf4j1
-title: "SLF4J"
+title: "SLF4J v1"
 ---

-The Simple Logging Facade for Java ([`SLF4J`](https://www.slf4j.org/)) serves as a simple facade or abstraction for various logging frameworks (e.g. java.util.logging, logback, log4j).
+The Simple Logging Facade for Java ([`SLF4J v1`](https://www.slf4j.org/) - working with JDK8) serves as a simple facade or abstraction for various logging frameworks (e.g. java.util.logging, logback, log4j).

 In order to use this logging backend, we need to add the following line in our build.sbt file: